Working together in partnership

 The school headteacher or setting manager has responsibility for the day-to-day management of all aspects of the school’s work, including the provision for special educational needs.
 The headteacher will need to keep the governing body fully informed.

-The headteacher will also need to work closely with the school’s designated Special Educational Needs Co-ordinator (SENCo) to ensure effective and efficient provision is made to meet special educational needs.
+The headteacher will also need to work closely with the school’s designated special educational needs coordinator (SENCo) to ensure effective and efficient provision is made to meet special educational needs.

-A ‘Special Educational Learning Needs Co-ordinator (SENCo), should be responsible for:
+A SENCo should be responsible for:

 • The day-to-day oversight of the school’s special educational needs policy and liaising with and advising fellow school or setting staff.